0x009922/vue-sfc-tree-shaking-issue/README.md

 ### What is actually happened

-Depending on some circumstances, the bundle may has some components that are not tree-shaken by some reason.
+Depending on some circumstances, the bundle may have some components that are not tree-shaken by some reason.

 It seems that the reason is that SFC with `<script setup lang="ts">` and `<script lang="ts">` (simultaneously, like in MyButton & MyInput) **is not pure** in terms of tree-shaking.

 ## Reproduction

-This repo has an example of 3 different entrypoints and their bundled form.
+This repo has 3 different sample entrypoints, bundles them and prints audit.
 Run this:

 ```bash
 # use pnpm as package manager